GitCadet/cn-metric-app/README.md

 ## Technologies Used:

 - **Flask** – A lightweight web framework for Python, used to build the application.
-- **Docker** – A platform for containerizing the application to ensure consistency across different environments.
+- **Docker** – A platform for containerising the application to ensure consistency across different environments.
 - **AWS ECR** – Amazon Elastic Container Registry, used to store and manage Docker images.
-- **Boto3** – The AWS SDK for Python, which I used to interact with AWS services like ECR.
+- **Boto3** – The AWS SDK for Python, which I used to interact with AWS ECR.

 ## Skills Demonstrated: